metamarketdev/Finance/README.md

 OWNERADDRESS='Your_Own_Wallet_Address'
 ```

-4- Run `node crocodile.js` and you should get the app perfectly running.
+4- Run `node crocodile.js` and you should get the app perfectly running on port 3000.

+5- The DApp uses the Nile Testnet by default.
+In order to use the Mainnet replace `https://api.nile.trongrid.io` with `https://api.trongrid.io` lines 12,13,14 of crocodile.js file.